 Marshall is a medium-sized city located in the state of Texas.
 With a population of 23,820 people and seven constituent neighborhoods, Marshall is the 117th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marshall is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Marshall isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marshall are a mix of both white- and blue-collar jobs.
 Overall, Marshall is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Marshall who work in office and administrative support (13.59%), teaching (8.21%), and sales jobs (7.43%).
+There are especially a lot of people living in Marshall who work in office and administrative support (13.37%), sales jobs (7.27%), and teaching (6.87%).

 The most common language spoken in Marshall is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Persian.